metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 description: Learn how to use Core inside your Anchor Smart Contracts
 ---

-## Intallation
+## Installation

-To start using Core in an Anchor project, first make sure that you have added the latest version of the crate to your project.
+To start using Core in an Anchor project, first ensure that you have added the latest version of the crate to your project by running:

 ```rust
 cargo add mpl-core
 ```

-Alternatively you can manually write into the dependencies list what version you want.
+Alternatively, you can manually specify the version in your cargo.toml file:

 ```rust
 [dependencies]
 mpl-core = "x.x.x"
 ```

-#### Feature Flag
+### Feature Flag

-With the `mpl-core` crate enable the anchor feature flag by using `features = ["anchor]"` on the dependcy entry to gain access to anchor specific features within the crate.
+With the `mpl-core` crate you can enable the anchor feature flag in the mpl-core crate to access Anchor-specific features by modifying the dependency entry in your cargo.toml:

 ```rust
 [dependencies]
 mpl-core = { version = "x.x.x", features = [ "anchor" ] }
 ```

+### Core Rust SDK Modules

 The Core Rust SDK is organized into several modules: